-If you are an RPCV, write to taxhelp@peacecorps.gov with your name, country of service and address.
-W-2s can be sent to your home of record, current address, or Privacy Act Waiver designee.
+Send an email to taxhelp@peacecorps.gov with your name, country of service and address.
+W-2s can be sent to your home of record or current address.
 Please note that this will not update your address in the Peace Corps system.